CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/plugins/plugin-installation-process.md

 ## Plugin Activation

-Plugin Activation involves associating a plugin with a company and an AppEngine instance.
-This association loads the plugin on the AppEngine server instance, allowing controllers and jobs to be hosted on this instance.
+Plugin Activation involves associating a plugin with a company and CompuTec AppEngine instance.
+This association loads the plugin on the CompuTec AppEngine server instance, allowing controllers and jobs to be hosted on this instance.

 :::note
-Only one version of a plugin can be activated on a single AppEngine instance at any given time.
+Only one version of a plugin can be activated on a single CompuTec AppEngine instance at any given time.
 :::

 The installation process, based on plugin dependencies, installed plugins, and activations, calculates the steps required to install the requested plugins.
 In the Installation screen, you can see a list of: